US Economic Outlook:

 AI and Deepfakes: The Threat Feels Like Science Fiction

-Over the last 12 months, AI and deepfakes dominatedthe headlines and for good reason.
+Over the last 12 months, AI and deepfakes dominated the headlines and for good reason.
 Just a year ago, most of us were not even talking about deepfakes.
 Today?
 They are everywhere, just take OpenAI and their new tool Sora that can create hyper-realistic videos and audio clips that are so convincing they can fool even the sharpest eye.
-Imagine receiving a video call from someone who looks exactly like your trusted financial advisor, but it’snot really them.
+Imagine receiving a video call from someone who looks exactly like your trusted financial advisor, but it’s not really them.

 In the Fall Partners Magazine titled The New Era of Financial Fraud – Deepfakes and AI, we shared, “Threat actors are using deepfakes and AI-generated content to manipulate communications, impersonate trusted individuals, and trick people into harmful financial decisions.”